OmarAzizi/Kaleidoscope/README.md

 - [Peephole Optimization](https://en.wikipedia.org/wiki/Peephole_optimization)
 - [Dead-Code Elimination](https://en.wikipedia.org/wiki/Dead-code_elimination)

+## Optimization Example

 ### Note
-This is just something I made to teach myself more about compilers in general and the LLVM compiler infrastructure in particular, so I didn't follow software best practices and its not production ready.
+This is just something I made to teach myself more about compilers in general and the LLVM compiler infrastructure in particular, so I didn't follow software engineering best practices and its not production ready.